-WARNING: Plugging the saw in during assembly can result in electrical shock or your fingers, hand, or arm being cut off from blade contact.
+MARNING: Plugging the saw in during assembly can result in electrical shock or your fingers, hand, or arm being cut off from blade contact.
 Do not plug in the saw at any time during assembly.
 The saw should only be plugged in when it is to be used.

 - 1. Loosen the guard clamp screw and remove the guard from the motor. - 2.
 Use the arbor wrenches to remove the blade from the saw.
-The arbor shaft has left-handed threads, so you will have to turn the nut clockwise to loosen. - 3.
+The arbor shaft has lefthanded threads, so you will have to turn the nut clockwise to loosen. - 3.
 Lock the rip lock. - 4.
-Raise the radial arm about 2 inches and remove the styrofoam packing blocks. - 5.
+Turn the handwheel in a clockwise direction to raise the radial arm about 2 inches and remove the styrofoam packing blocks. - 5.
 Clean the small pieces of styrofoam off the saw. - 6.
-Place the motor on the center channel of the saw. - 7.
+Place the motor on the center channel of the saw and remove the three table boards and fence. - 7.
 Remove the lock nut and flat washer from the motor pivot support.
 (Figure 18)

-- 8. Slide the motor onto the motor pivot support.
-Make sure the motor is firmly in place. - 9.
+- 8. Slide the bevel encoder to the top center position so it will fit into the notch on the motor support bracket.
+(Figure 19) - 9.
+Slide the motor onto the motor pivot support.
+Make sure the motor is firmly in place. - 10.
 Put the flat washer and locknut back in place and tighten using a 3/4 inch socket wrench.
 Move the bevel lock back and forth as you tighten the locknut.
-Do not overtighten. - 10.
-Push the bevel lock to the left as far as it will go.
-(Figure 19)
+Do not overtighten.